OlyaOdjakova/OlyaOdjakova/README.md

 I'm Olya, dev with testing experience and an eye for detail, always ready to learn new skills 🚀

-I’m currently working on building multiple projects :hourglass:,  so stay tuned!
+Currently building multiple projects :hourglass:   - stay tuned!

 ***